nanome-ai/plugin-chemical-interactions/README.md

 # Nanome - Chemical Interactions

-A Nanome plugin to display various types of interatomic contacts between small and macro molecules
+A Nanome plugin to Calculate and visualize interatomic contacts between small and macro molecules.'

 ### Preparation